is a 2000 film directed by Gregory Hoblit and written by Toby Emmerich.

 - From Bad to Worse: John gets quite the surprise the day after saving his father when he finds out that there are six more victims in the Nightingale killings than there were pre-changing history.
 The killer was never caught.
 And one of the victims was John's mother (who unknowingly saved the killer's life in the new timeline).
 Cue Halfway Plot Switch.

-- Going Cold Turkey: How Frank Sullivan apparently quits smoking.
+- Going Cold Turkey: How Frank Sullivan apparently quits smoking in order to save his son in 1999.

 - Halfway Plot Switch: Goes from touching story about a son reconnecting with his dead father into a Set Right What Once Went Wrong thriller.
 And it works.